The-Animonculory/DogeCraft/RULES.md

 Do not send links to any other Discord server in public chat.

-Discussing anything inappropriate in public chat is not allowed.

 Please replant trees whenever you destroy them.

 Stealing other player’s items is not allowed.

-Teleport trapping is prohibited.

-Do not repeatedly ask or beg for mod status.

-Do not encourage other players to break rules.

 If you notice any player violating a rule, please report it to a staff member.